equalframework/equal-doc/docs/contact-and-support/contact.md

-eQual has been developed and maintained on a volunteer basis since 2010.
+eQual has been developed and maintained with passion since 2010.